sreespoorthy10/retail-sales/README.md

 ## Project Structure
 ```
 retail-sales/
+|── src
   │── 01 - Data Ingest.ipynb                              # Code to ingest raw data and store it in Bronze layer
-│── 02 - Clean Data.ipynb                               # Cleans the dataset and stores it in Silver layer
+  │── 02 - Clean Data.ipynb                               # Cleans the dataset and stores it in Silver layer; Also contains Data Quality Monitoring and Alerts scripts
   │── 03 - Data Transformation and Aggregation.ipynb/     # Transforms and aggregates the dataset and stores it in Gold layer
   │── 04 - Create Data Warehouse.ipynb                    # Dimensional model
   │── 05 - Metadata Management.ipynb                      # Metadata repository
 │── README.md
 ```